Glossary of fuel cell terms: B

-Bipolar plate, conductive plate in a fuel-cell stack that acts as an anode for one cell and a cathode for the adjacent cell.
+A onductive plate in a fuel-cell stack that acts as an anode for one cell and a cathode for the adjacent cell.
 The plate may be made of metal or a conductive polymer (which may be a carbon-filled composite).
 The plate usually incorporates flow channels for the fluid feeds and may also contain conduits for heat transfer.
 See also MEA.